dolph/rust-skeleton/README.rst

 rust-skeleton
 =============

-A skeleton for rust-lang projects.
+A skeleton for Rust-based projects.